microsoft/aitour-cloud-native-apps-with-azure-ai-and-aks/src/infra/terraform/README.md

 kubectl argo rollouts promote ai-service -n pets
 ```

-Watch the rollout one last time to see the stable version is now running the latest version and after a few minutes the rollout will scale down the **revision:1** ReplicaSet pods.
+Watch the rollout one last time to see the stable version is now running version 1.4.0 and after a few minutes the rollout will scale down the **revision:1** ReplicaSet pods.

 ```bash
 kubectl argo rollouts get rollout ai-service -n pets -w